yifan-h/Graph_Probe-Birds_Eye/README.md

 ### Requirements

-Recent versions of: tqdm, networkx, pytorch, numpy, sklearn, gensim, transformers, penman, and conllu are required.
+[PyTorch](https://pytorch.org/get-started/locally/) should be installed based on your system.
+For other libraries, recent versions of: tqdm, networkx, numpy, sklearn, gensim, transformers, penman, and conllu are required.
 You can install those required packages using the following command:

 	$ pip install -r requirements.txt